ktpolanski/ip2/HMT/HMT/README.md

 ### Motif Hit File

 `fimo_found.txt`, as produced by `HMT_Index`.
 You can also supply your own motif hit file if so desired - the first column is to feature a motif name with the second column featuring the gene ID where the motif was sighted, with a tab delimiting them.
-An example Arabidopsis file can be found at `ktpolanski/testdata/fimo_found_200bp.txt` under Community Data.
+An example Arabidopsis file can be found at `ktpolanski/testdata/fimo_found.txt` under Community Data.

 ### PWM Logos Folder

 The `logos` folder, as produced by `HMT_Index`.
 If you provide your own motifs, have this folder include a PNG PWM image for each motif, named with the motif named.
+An example Arabidopsis folder can be found at `ktpolanski/testdata/logos/` under Community Data.

+### Gene Universe

+The `universe.txt` file produced by `HMT_Index`.
+If you're supplying your own gene hit files, then create the universe as a collection of all the gene IDs in the organism, with one line per gene ID.
+An example Arabidopsis file can be found at `ktpolanski/testdata/universe.txt` under Community Data.

 ### Significance Threshold

 The p-value cutoff point for a result to be deemed significant.
 A complete listing of p-values, both significant and not, is returned in case it's of use.

-### GFF3 Annotation
+### Make Webapp

-The same GFF3 file you used when creating the motif index file.
-Used to determine the testing universe.
-Consult the `HMT_Index` readme for details.

-### GFF3 Gene ID Attribute

-The script still needs to fish out the relevant gene IDs, like previously.
-Consult the `HMT_Index` readme for details.
+If the box is checked, an interactive web browser of the raw p-value results will be produced.
+In the case of large searches, this will greatly slow down the generation of the results due to extensive parsing, with the standard outputs providing a focused list of relevant overrepresentations.

 ### Motif Annotation